bobosola/OSTerrain50-SimpleBinary/README.md

 Addresses and elevation values are stored in little-endian byte order.

 The elevation data is in metres.
-It is supplied either as a whole number or a decimal value to one decimal place up to a maximum value of 1345 at [Ben Nevis](https://getoutside.ordnancesurvey.co.uk/local/ben-nevis-highland).
+It is supplied either as a whole number or a decimal value to one decimal place up to a maximum value of 1345m at [Ben Nevis](https://getoutside.ordnancesurvey.co.uk/local/ben-nevis-highland).
 Coastal waterline values vary (see the [OS User Guide](https://www.ordnancesurvey.co.uk/documents/product-support/user-guide/os-terrain-50-user-guide.pdf) for more information on this) so small negative coastline values of e.g. -1.5m may be found.

 All supplied elevation values have been multiplied by 10 to allow for storage as 16 bit integers rather than 32 bit floats.
 This approach requires half the storage space of floats while maintaining full data accuracy.
-16 bit half floats were also tested for storage purposes, but they [run out of decimal place accuracy](https://en.wikipedia.org/wiki/Half-precision_floating-point_format#Precision_limitations_on_decimal_values_in_[1,_2048]) beyond values of 64.0.
 All retrieved values must therefore be divided by 10 before use.
+(16 bit half floats were also tested for storage purposes, but they [run out of decimal place accuracy](https://en.wikipedia.org/wiki/Half-precision_floating-point_format#Precision_limitations_on_decimal_values_in_[1,_2048]) beyond elevation values of 64m.)

 ### File sig